shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/anatomy-of-the-evaluate-orders-page.md

 ---
 title: Anatomy of the Evaluate Orders Page
-description: In this article, learn the layout of the Evaluate Orders. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: In this article, learn the layout of the Evaluate Orders page. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---